5 Steps for Asset Protection from Lawsuits

 The United States is awash in lawsuits.
-And the harsh reality is that the more assets you have, the more of a target you are and the more you need asset protection planning.
+And the harsh reality is that the more assets you have, the more of a target you are; therefore, the more you need asset protection planning.
 Whether you have personal or business assets, you can be hit by a whole host of lawsuits.
-As a result, you can lose some or all of them.
+As a result, you can lose some or all of them when litigation strikes.
 So, what steps do you take to protect assets from lawsuits?
 That is what this article will discuss.

 Here are five or the most important steps to take when protecting your assets from lawsuits.